-No Obvious Risk.
-Samantha’s Stage 2 EGFR+ Lung Cancer Diagnosis
+Samantha’s EGFR+ Grade 3, Stage 2 Lung Cancer Story

-When Samantha was diagnosed with EGFR+ stage 2 lung cancer in 2022, it changed her life in an instant.
-She describes it as living two separate lives: the life she had before her cancer diagnosis and the one she lives now.
+When Samantha was diagnosed with stage 2 lung cancer in 2022, it changed her life dramatically.
+She says it feels like she’s living two separate lives — one before her diagnosis and the one she’s experiencing now.

 Interviewed by: Nikki Murphy